What is a Black German Shepherd?

 Finding a Black German Shepherd Dog

-Owning a German Shepherd is a life-changing experience.
+Owning your first German Shepherd is a life-changing experience.
 Bringing one home is a commitment that should not be taken lightly.

 Please do your homework to ensure you can commit to this breed financially, emotionally, physically, and with your time.
 No breed is perfect, including the magnificent German Shepherd Dog.